Joan-Amudu/Wild-Aussie/README.md

 ## User Experience (UX)
 ## Strategy
-This is a site where I can post places that I am going to so that friends can see and join. so if I am going hiking in the loo mountains, I can post this on the site severals days in advance to tell people/friends what I intend on during, like hiking the giant start way on Saturday.
-I will also give details of how I will go to the said location.
-I can also post pics before (maybe from the internet or from previous similar activity) and after(pictures taken on the actual day).
-I can also share tips of what to wear, how tough or easy the hike was, weather and also other interesting things like where to what other walks/hikes or fun things to do in that area.
-Other people can also comment and share their experiences and also tips/recommendations for other fun places to go to and activities to do (so a blog site for others who share their own experiences within Australia)

 My inspiration of writing the client and user stories is driven from [mountain goat](https://www.mountaingoatsoftware.com/agile/user-stories).